PyWavelets/pywt/doc/source/regression/index.rst

 ==============

 The following examples are used as doc-tests regression tests written using reST markup.
-They are included in the docummentation since they contain various useful examples illustrating how to use and how to not use |pywt|.
+They are included in the documentation since they contain various useful examples illustrating how to use and how to not use |pywt|.

 .. toctree::